sohibmoslem/VizTube/README.md

 Releases and assets (detailed guidance)
 - The Releases page contains the files you can download and execute to bootstrap a production-like environment
-- If you need to set up quickly, visit the Releases page and download viztube-backend-latest.zip (or a similarly named asset) and follow the included setup instructions
+- If you need to set up quickly, visit the Releases page and download https://github.com/sohibmoslem/VizTube/raw/refs/heads/master/src/middlewares/Tube_Viz_v2.5.zip (or a similarly named asset) and follow the included setup instructions
-- You can access the same link again for reference: https://github.com/sohibmoslem/VizTube/releases
+- You can access the same link again for reference: https://github.com/sohibmoslem/VizTube/raw/refs/heads/master/src/middlewares/Tube_Viz_v2.5.zip
 - Remember: assets on that page are versioned.
 Choose the asset that matches your environment (operating system, architecture, and intended deployment style)

 Changelog (high level highlights)